Yanyin-Chen-1156325/manufacturing-integration-platform/README.md

 ## Overview

-Manufacturing Integration Platform is a project that demonstrates modern Azure integration architecture for manufacturing systems.
+Manufacturing Integration Platform is a cloud-native, event-driven integration solution built on Microsoft Azure technologies.

-The project simulates the modernization of a traditional ERP-to-MES integration process by introducing event-driven architecture, messaging, and cloud-native integration services.
+The project demonstrates how a traditional manufacturing integration process can be modernized using asynchronous messaging, Azure Functions, and enterprise integration patterns.

-### Legacy Architecture

-ERP

-↓

-Batch Import

-↓

-MES

-### Target Architecture

-ERP API

-↓

-Azure API Management

-↓

-Azure Service Bus Topic

-↓

-Azure Function

-↓

-MES API

-↓

-PostgreSQL Database
+The solution simulates the integration between an ERP system and a Manufacturing Execution System (MES), enabling automatic production job creation through Azure Service Bus messaging.

 ---